jvandemo/angular-growl-notifications/readme.md

     Thank you, we will contact you shortly.
 </div>
 ```
-We can even use AngularJS expressions inside the notification like this:
+You can even use AngularJS expressions inside the notification like this:
 ```html
 <!-- The growl-notification directive supports AngularJS expressions -->
 <div growl-notification ng-if="formHasBeenSubmitted">